CSCI538-Project/gods-eye-wifi-login-page/README.md

 5. Once the user has been verified, the user will obtain the Internet access.
 Meanwhile, the victim's computer has also been controlled by a hacker.

 ## Issues
-- An user needs to grant the execuate permission to the file the user downloaded.
+- An user needs to grant the execution permission to the file the user downloaded.
-- Because the software embedded with trojan does *not* have a valid signature, the program can be denied by the operating system.
+- Because the software embedded with the trojan does *not* have a valid signature, the program can be denied by the operating system.
 - User's authorization is static for now, there is only one account for testing, and only one valid Token.

 ## Next Steps
 - Try to find a way to re-develop the trojan software to avoid or reduce any extra operations when an user opens the downloaded program.
 - Modify the current project to intergrate other functions provided by the router running with WiFiDog.

-## Teams
+## Contributers
 - Aimin Wie
 - Divij Bhatia
 - Dipesh Chauhan